Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 cdk deploy GSWorkflowPostDeployStack --require-approval never --exclusively

-NOTE: The project take up to an hour to build the container and deploy.
+NOTE: The project take up to 2 hours to build the container and deploy.
 See below for Amazon SNS Notification details.

 CDK Post Deploy Stack Output